 How to Join the UpGlo Healthcare Connect Effort

 - Healthcare workers and professionals can register with our job search program now.

-- If you are an employer of a hospital, clinic, or government agency, share your facility’s job opportunities by emailing firstname.lastname@example.org.
+- If you are a healthcare employer, learning more about our incredible talent and share your facility’s job opportunities by emailing firstname.lastname@example.org.

 - Support UpGlo Healthcare Connect by donating.
-Reach out to Rebecca Neuwirth at firstname.lastname@example.org or visit our Donate page.
+Reach out to firstname.lastname@example.org or visit our Donate page.

 Where can I learn more about UpGlo Healthcare Connect?